V3nilla/H2M-MOD-Torrent-File/README.md

 Screenshot proof, that client is alive and you're able to play - https://steamcommunity.com/sharedfiles/filedetails/?id=3310594431

 ## Installation
-**BIG NOTE! uTorrent is a buggy shit, if you're getting **Connecting To Peers...**, uninstall uTorrent and download latest available version of qBitTorrent**
+**BIG NOTE! uTorrent is a buggy shit, if you're getting **Connecting To Peers...**, uninstall uTorrent and download latest available version of qBitTorrent, and be sure to check DHT Function is working on qBitTorrent**

 **2ND BIG NOTE!
 MASTER-SERVER IS UP!**